nyreehinton/content-ops-starter/content/pages/blog/etf.md

 | CGHM   | Capital Group Municipal High-Income ETF                         |
 | CGMU   | Capital Group Municipal Income ETF (14020Y 20 1 40309)          |
 | CGSM   | Capital Group Short Duration Municipal Income ETF               |

 ```

+Unlike mutual funds, ETFs presented a unique set of operational challenges that required building an entirely new infrastructure.
+The integration of third-party vendor data, such as **Broadridge** and **Fidelity**, was critical to fill the gap left by the lack of a transfer agent—a core feature of mutual fund operations.
+These vendors provided key data on shareholder activity, fund flows, and market performance, which was then transformed and optimized through custom-developed data pipelines.
+This infrastructure ensured that Capital Group could provide accurate sales crediting, compliance reporting, and actionable insights to stakeholders.

+This initiative not only laid the groundwork for Capital Group’s successful entry into the competitive ETF market but also highlighted the importance of a robust data strategy.
+My role was instrumental in bridging these operational and data gaps, enabling the seamless launch and ongoing scalability of these innovative products.